UniTS: Unified Spatio-Temporal Generative Model for Remote Sensing: Experimental results and analysis

 \subsection{Implementation Details}

 We follow the DiT architecture to implement UniTS.
 Unlike latent transformers that rely on pre-trained VAEs to compress video or time series inputs, UniTS directly tokenizes the pixel space.
 This is because most inputs to UniTS are multispectral images with significantly more channels than three, for which existing pre-trained VAE models are unsuitable.
 All experiments are trained using the AdamW optimizer with a constant learning rate of $1e-4$.
 The input image size is fixed at $128 \times 128$, and the Dopri5 solver is employed for sampling with 10 sample steps.
-The model, training hyperparameters, and inference settings are provided in Appendix A.
+The model, training hyperparameters, and inference settings are provided in Appendix A. The qualitative comparison of all experiments are provided in Appendix C-G.